wwu-pi/tutorials/lectures/acse/010_setting_up_environment_with_docker.md

           <img src="images/eclipse_jee_perspective.png" />

-      </li><li> In your Docker command line, fire up the docker container for the Wildfly server using
+      </li><li> In your Docker command line, fire up a Docker container for the Wildfly server using

-      <pre class="highlight"><code>docker run -it -p 8080:8080 -p 9990:9990 wwupi/wildfly-acse-2018
+      <pre class="highlight"><code>docker run --rm -it -p 8080:8080 -p 9990:9990 wwupi/wildfly-acse-2018
       </code></pre>

       In your browser, you should be able to see a Wildlfy welcome page when navigating to <code class="highlighter-rouge">http://localhost:8080</code>.